ccorcos/meteor-any-db/README.md

       msgs.addUndo(msgId, undo)
 ```

+**Help**

+I could use some help building drivers for reactive databases like Redis and RethinkDB.
+All we need to do is implement `observeChanges` on a query cursor.
+There are also other
+other tools for making MySQL and Postgres reactive as well.

 ### Publishing REST APIs

 This package is also suitable for publishing data continuously from REST APIs.
 Typically, you might use `Meteor.methods`, calling it periodically from the client using `Meteor.setInterval` to get updated results.